Oscorp-HQ/quash-max/README.md

 ### Frontend Installation
 For frontend setup and deployment instructions, please refer to the [frontend README file](./frontend/README.md).

+For a detailed, step-by-step guide on setting up Quash's Frontend and Backend using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](https://github.com/Oscorp-HQ/quash-max/blob/main/Quickstart.md).

 ## Usage

 ### Reporting Bugs